 The CET1 requirement is 11 per cent, including combined buffer requirements.
-The Pillar 2 requirement is 1.9 per cent and the overall government requirement is 12.9 per cent.
+Taking into account the Pillar 2 requirement of 1.9 per cent, the overall government requirement is 12.9 per cent.
 Finanstilsynet (Norway’s FSA) has announced that it will not be setting new Pillar 2 requirements for SMN until 2021.

 SpareBank 1 SMN aims for a management buffer of about 1 per cent over and above the combined Pillar 1 and Pillar 2 requirements with a view to absorbing fluctuations in risk weighted assets and in the group’s financial results.
 The Ministry of Finance has announced that the systemic risk buffer for IRB banks is to rise by 1.5 per cent to 4.5 per cent with effect from 31 December 2020.
 The CET1 ratio requirement will accordingly rise to 14.4 per cent at end-2020, and to 15.4 per cent including the management buffer.
 Any increase of the countercyclical buffer requires a notice period of at least 12 months.
 In the current situation the board of directors considers the likelihood of an increase of the countercyclical buffer to be low.